ChoroukMalmoum/Documentation-Platform/source/Classification/Model.rst

       g. **Additional Options:**
         -Users have the flexibility to add or drop layers based on their preferences, allowing for fine-tuning and experimentation.

+- Refer to the `tensorflow documentation <https://www.tensorflow.org/tutorials/images/classification>`_ for more details on the layers used.

 2. **Upload Your Model:**
 ------------------------